-- 1. Bulletins contain tidbits of up-to-date information; they can be displayed on screen but cannot be downloaded. - Files can contain just about anything (text, user programs, etc.).
-XTBB users can download files to their own systems or upload files to the bulletin board. - 3.
+- Bulletins contain tidbits of up-to-date information; they can be displayed on-screen and can be downloaded. - Files can contain just about anything (text, user programs, etc.).
+XTBB users with full privileges can download files to their own systems or upload files to the bulletin board.

 Messages are used to communicate with other XTBB users; they can be general-available to everyone-or private.

-The XTBB is based on a bulletin board system called FIDO.
-FIDO is a menu-driven system-you choose commands from menus to decide what happens next.
-To choose a menu command, simply type the first letter of the command and press return <CR>.
+The XTBB is based on a bulletin board system called PCBoard.
+This is a menu-driven system-you choose commands from menus to decide what happens next.
+To choose a menu command, simply type the highlighted first letter(s) of the command and press return <CR>.
 Listed below are some helpful hints for using the XTBB.

 - To perform a sequence of commands, type the first letter of each command, followed by a space, and press return.
-For example, typing F A 1 F <CR> [F)ile A)rea 1 F)iles] from the main menu will list all of the files contained in file area 1. - Often the user is asked a question and promped to choose between two options (e.g. [yes NO]).
-The option displayed in all capital letters is the default choice.
-To select this option, simply press return.
-Otherwise, type your choice and hit return. - The XTBB has an extensive help section.
-To get help, type ?<CR>.
-If you have questions about a specific command, type the first letter of the command followed by a question mark and a carriage return (e.g.F?<CR>).
-A short explanation of the command will be displayed. - For more information, read the XTBBHLP.TXT file located in the GENINFO file area (file area 1).
+For example, typing F A <CR> [F)ile Directories A)II] sends you a listing of all file directories. - The XTBB has an extensive help section.
+To get help, type H <CR> followed by the command in question.
+A short explanation of the command will be displayed.
+You can also type H <CR> inside a command, and get an explanation of the sub-commands. - For more information, download the XTBBHLP.TXT file from the General Information area.